jotaraz/SparseMatricesForParallelAssembly/README.md

 # SparseMatricesForParallelAssembly
 In this repository I investigate different sparse matrix formats which can be used for the assembly process in FVM (or FEM).
 Using Julia.

+## Table of contents:
+- Problem statement
+- General idea
+- How to benchmark the code
+- To-Do

 ## Problem statement

 We divide the "assembly" process into 3 steps: